whereisrmsqhs/sin-wave-water/README.md

 ## Core Logic
 A single sine wave was implemented through three stages.

-First, a basic wave animation was created by applying frequency and time * ¥õ to the sine function.
-Here, ¥õ = speed ¡¿ frequency, which represents the speed of the wave.
+First, a basic wave animation was created by applying frequency and time * Ï† to the sine function.
+Here, Ï† = speed * frequency, which represents the speed of the wave.

 Next, to express the effect of the wave surging upward, the sine function was transformed into an exponential function.
 The exponential curve resembles the cycle of a wave rising sharply and then flattening out, which is why the exponential function was adopted.